 The 1999 Florida Legislature created charter technical career centers to promote advances and innovations in workforce preparation and economic development.
 The law authorized the creation of a new school or the conversion of an existing center currently operated by school districts or Florida College System institutions.
 The charter must be approved by the school board or the board of trustees of the college in whose geographic region the center is located.
-A charter technical career center's programs, admission policies, employment practices, operations, and all other matters of governance are managed by a board of directors.
-The board of directors of a career center may decide matters relating to the operation of the school, including budgeting, curriculum, and operating procedures, subject to the career center's charter.
+A charter technical career center's programs, admission policies, employment practices, operations and all other matters of governance are managed by a board of directors.
+The board of directors of a career center may decide matters relating to the operation of the school, including budgeting, curriculum and operating procedures, are subject to the career center's charter.
 The term of an initial charter may not exceed five years.
 Thereafter, the sponsor may renew a charter for a period of up to five years.

 Legislation authorizing charter technical career centers includes the centers' purposes and responsibilities.
 It also includes the sponsors' responsibilities.
 Appendix A of this report is a copy of the authorizing statute.
-The legislative intent is to provide charter technical career centers with an environment to incorporate non-traditional teaching/learning methods, evaluate these methods, and identify which ones are successful.
+The legislative intent is to provide charter technical career centers with an environment to incorporate non-traditional teaching/learning methods, evaluate these methods and identify which ones are successful.
 Methods that are proven effective can then be incorporated into public non-charter technical career centers' curricula.
 The legislation creates this environment by exempting charter technical career centers from nearly all statutes of the Florida K-20 Education Code (see Section 1002.34(10), Florida Statutes).
 This gives charter technical career centers more local control, reduces response time to local business/industry needs, and decreases state-level involvement in areas such as decision-making, curriculum and assessment development, and instructor hiring policies.

-The mission of Florida's charter technical career centers is to provide comprehensive and innovative technical education programs, services, and customized training to meet the needs of citizens, business, and industry.
-The purpose of the charter technical career centers is to develop a competitive workforce that supports local business, industry, and economic development and creates a training and education model reflective of marketplace realities.
-The career centers offer an array of career educational opportunities using school-to-work, technical, academy, and/or magnet school models to provide career pathways for lifelong learning and career mobility and to enhance career and technical training.
+The mission of Florida's charter technical career centers is to provide comprehensive and innovative technical education programs, services and customized training to meet the needs of citizens, business and industry.
+The purpose of charter technical career centers is to develop a competitive workforce that supports local business, industry and economic development, and creates a training and education model reflective of marketplace realities.
+The career centers offer an array of career educational opportunities using school-to-work, technical, academy and/or magnet school models to provide career pathways for lifelong learning and career mobility and to enhance career and technical training.

-The State of Florida currently has three charter technical career centers.
-These centers and their sponsors are:
+In school year 2012-13, the state of Florida had three charter technical career centers.
+Advanced Technology College's charter expired on June 30, 2013.
+These centers and their sponsors are

-- 1. Advanced Technology College (ATC) Daytona State College - 2.
-First Coast Technical College (FCTC) St. Johns County School Board - 3.
-Lake Technical Center (LTC) Lake County School Board
+- 1. First Coast Technical College (FCTC) St. Johns County School Board - 2.
+Lake Technical Center (LTC) Lake County School Board - 3.
+Advanced Technology College (ATC) Daytona State College